jferard/MoreBasicFunctions/README.md

 **There is a major limitation: the services won't be available unless the add-on is installed.
 That means that your scripts won't be usable on a standard LibreOffice installation.**

+Use cases:

+* One PC script (typically personal script): install the add-on on the PC and use the services;
+* Prototype: the add-on will help you to keep the code clean;
+* Developer: the `Tests` service is mandatory on the developer PC but not on the end user PC.

 # Rationale
 There are already dozens of functions available via the [`com.sun.star.sheet.FunctionAccess`](https://api.libreoffice.org/docs/idl/ref/servicecom_1_1sun_1_1star_1_1sheet_1_1FunctionAccess.html) service, but the syntax is tedious: